 For more complex Solutions, specifying artificial SolutionDependencies may be useful (depending on the desired F5 behaviour).
-For example, in Solutions with multiple executables, only one of the executables should be listed as a .SolutionBuildProject (to prevent mutliple concurrent invocations of FASTBuild).
+For example, in Solutions with multiple executables, only one of the executables should be listed as a .SolutionBuildProject (to prevent multiple concurrent invocations of FASTBuild).
 However, (because of what is arguably a bug in Visual Studio) only when this project (the "primary" project) is the active project, will F5 trigger an up-to-date build check on the target automatically before running.
-If you want this automatic check on other targets (rather than having to manually build the Project or Solution), you have to artifically make any "non-primary" projects depend on the "primary" executable.Example:
+If you want this automatic check on other targets (rather than having to manually build the Project or Solution), you have to artificially make any "non-primary" projects depend on the "primary" executable.Example:

 .SolutionVisualStudioVersion - String - (Optional)

 Specify the VisualStudio version that you would like to appear as the generator of this Solution file.Example:

 If not specified, "14.0.22823.1" will be used (VS2015 RC).

 Specify the minimum VisualStudio version necessary to open this Solution file.Example:

 If not specified, "10.0.40219.1" will be used (VS2010 Express).

 Various options can be specified at either the Solution or SolutionConfig level.
 Options defined at the SolutionConfig level will override those set at the Solution level.

 Projects which will build when solution is built.
 Generally, only one project should be specified.Example: